Skip to content

 Prerequisites and Basic Requirements

-• Privileges: Root access or sudo privileges are required to install system packages and manage services.
+• Privileges: Root access or a user with sudo privileges is required to install system packages.

-• Network: The server must have internet access to download packages and dependencies.
+• Network Access: The server must have outbound internet access to download dependencies from public repositories.

 Application Installation Process